0xdkay/0xdkay.github.io/source/_posts/2014-07-26-de-soldering-tools.markdown

   - Embedded
 ---

-There exist many tools used for soldering/desoldering.
+There are many tools used for soldering/desoldering.
 I would like to introduce those tools today.

 <!-- more -->